 Doors have to be unlocked and opened to be walked through.

 In the same way, people have to be vulnerable and open, for true life-giving conversation to happen.
 At Seeds of Change, we have noticed that hands-on physical work done with dignity and honesty unlocks those doors.
 There is something powerful about creating beauty through working with people in an outdoor setting where the sun is shining and fresh air is limitless.
 Deeper conversations are ripe for the picking in this kind of atmosphere, doors are able to be unlocked and opened.
 It’s the setting that the Seeds of Change team experiences everyday.
 Now, every day is different and the conversations we have vary day-to-day.
-The work environment of the lawn service and landscaping industry only allows the unlocking of doors but there is another part to be played that needs to occur for the door to be opened.
+The work environment of the lawn service and Knoxville landscaping industry only allows the unlocking of doors but there is another part to be played that needs to occur for the door to be opened.

-Recently, we completed a very physically-draining job of removing matured and deep-rooted bushes and trees from an existing landscape.
+Recently, we completed a very physically-draining job of removing trees and matured and deep-rooted bushes from an existing landscape.
 It was a three-man crew and estimated to take two days.
 It was hot, it was humid, it was draining.
 The whole day we kept emphasizing how we were to work for the Lord and not for men (Colossians 3:23-24 is a passage of scripture that we fight to live out at SOC.)

 “Whatever you do, work heartily, as for the Lord and not for men, knowing that from the Lord you will receive the inheritance as your reward.
 You are serving the Lord Christ.” – Colossians 3:23- 24